Readri205/MS3_Plant_Manager/README.md

 - V3.5 Add login for users
 - V3.6 Add flash messages on login and register
 - V3.7 Move js scripts to script file
+- V3.8 Add user profile page on registration and login